ReviewEdge/ouch/README.md

 - Track individual purchases by category and date
 - View a weekly or all-time spending report, sorted by category
 - View weekly or all-time totals in each or all categories
-- Ouch automatically creates a new account with it's own table in the database when you text it for the first time
+- Ouch automatically creates a new account for you in its database when you text it for the first time
 - Ouch automatically converts between currencies, making it perfect for international travel

 # help